drkittendorf/work-day-scheduler/README.md

 For `future` development, I would like to incorporate the following `enhancements`:

-- Extend use for longer hours
+- Extend timeframe for longer hours
-- Archive past days
+- Create abaility to archive past days

 ---